Adam-Bielski/CNN_face_attraction/README.md

    3. *Web-scrape the names of 300 most popular youtubers*
    4. *Save 10 top images that pop up after writing name of those youtubers in Google Image*
    5. *Based on 10 images per youtubers assess their attractivess*
-   6. *Run statistical analysis to check if there's a statistically valid correlation*
+   6. *Run statistical analysis to check if there's a statistically valid correlation between attractiveness and the number of subscribers*

 #### Source of data (face images)